-IGCSE Geography helps to develop skills that can be applied to all subjects, including TOK and the Extended Essay, which are compulsory elements of the IB.
+Examination of 1 hour and 45 minutes, consisting of three sections.
+Section A: Two out of three questions on: economic activity and energy, rural environments, urban environments.
+Section B: One out of three fieldwork-related questions on: economic activity and energy, rural environments, urban environments.
+Section C: Candidates choose one out of three questions on: fragile environments and climate change, globalisation and migration, development and human welfare.
+Future Pathways IGCSE Geography develops skills that can be applied to all subjects, including TOK and the Extended Essay, which are compulsory elements of the IB.
 Geography is a very popular choice at university as it allows progression into diverse careers, from hazard mitigation to governmental advisor.
-Geographers are seen as amongst the most skilled graduates.
+Geographers are seen as highly skilled and desirable graduates.